elkrem/koyn/README.md

 Arduino boards support is initially limited as well, please check below for more info.

-The public interface is also not finalized, it can be changed before the first release.
+The public interface is also not finalized, it can be changed a bit during the initial releases.

 ## Light Clients

 Light Bitcoin clients (nodes) doesn't store the full transaction history (blockchain) of the network (unlike full clients).
 They only download the headers (80 bytes every ~10 minutes) of the created blocks to be able to verify that a particular transaction was indeed included and accepted by the network.
-The concept is often referred to by the term *SPV*.
+The concept is often referred to by the term *SPV* (Simplified Payment Verification).

 There are two popular protocols for SPV clients.
 Bitcoin Core and Electrum, they pretty much have the same concept.
 The core protocol works with raw bytes and Electrum is JSON based.
-Our library supports only Electrum protocol for now, thus it only works with Electrum servers.
+This library supports only Electrum protocol for now, thus it only works with Electrum servers.

 ## Hardware Requirements

 Currently the library requires an ESP8266 based board connected with an SPI microSD card module to work.

-The microSD card needs to be a single partition, FAT formatted and has at least 1GB of space.
+The microSD card needs to be a single partition, FAT formatted, fast (class 10) and has at least 1GB of space.
 It doesn't need to be empty as we create a new directory on its root named `koyn`.

 ## Boards Support